rblades/dhworkbook_master/docs/supporting materials/leaflet.txt.md

         </body>

 ### Going further
 Let's say you have a whole bunch of information that you want to represent on the map.
-Perhaps it's in a well organized csv file, with a latitude and a longitude column in decimal degrees.
+Perhaps it's in a well organized CSV file, with a latitude and a longitude column in decimal degrees.
 Adding points one at a time to the map as described above would take ages.
-Instead, let's convert that csv to geojson, and then use [bootleaf](https://github.com/bmcbride/bootleaf) to make a map.
+Instead, let's convert that CSV to geojson, and then use [bootleaf](https://github.com/bmcbride/bootleaf) to make a map.

 Bootleaf is a template that uses a common html template package, '[Bootstrap](http://getbootstrap.com/)' as a wrapper for a leaflet powered map that draws its points of interest from a geojson file.
 To get this up and running, do the following steps: